• Skip to primary navigation

 Rinse lentils and place them in a large saucepan.
 Add the chicken broth and golden raisins (or chopped dried apricots) and bring to a boil over medium-high heat.
 Reduce heat, cover, and simmer for 20 minutes.

 Heat olive oil in a Dutch oven or other heavy pan over medium heat until it begins to glisten, and then add chopped onions.
-Saute onions until translucent; about 8-10 minutes.
+Sauté onions until translucent; about 8-10 minutes.

 Add eggplant, tomatoes, bell pepper, and garlic to the chopped onions.
-Reduce heat to low, cover, and simmer for 10 minutes.

 After 10 minutes, remove the lid and add the lentil mixture, along with the brown sugar, paprika, kosher salt, cinnamon, cumin, allspice, dried mint, and lemon zest to onion mixture.